 “I mean your energy assaults the audience.
 And NBC is never going to hire you to play an old lady.
 They’ll just hire an old lady.”

-Eddie wrote this wonderful ballad about a woman missing the simpler times of having a flip phone.
+A writer wrote me a hilarious ballad about a woman missing the simpler times of having a flip phone.
 I knew this was my chance to impress these people.
 I can wail, y’all.
 I ran over to the musical director.

-He nodded and started playing a soulful blues.
-We worked it out, and I was one of the first ones to hop up when we shared material that day.
+He nodded and started playing for Jesus.
+We worked the song out, and I was one of the first ones to hop up when we shared material that day.
 I sang the song with my entire heart and soul plus a little silliness.
 I didn’t care who I assaulted.
 I hit the last note and the room erupted into applause.

 I heard someone whisper, “Well that’s going in the showcase.”
 And I smiled to myself.
 Finally.

-Mick came up to me after the show.
+The director came up to me after the show.
 He wasn’t smiling.
 “Your song – was worth the price of admission.
 You showed them exactly what you can do.”
-Thank you Mick.
+My heart melted.

 “Yeah Nathalie.
 You haven’t done Groundlings or Second City.
 You don’t have the LA or NY resumes that some of us have, but you’re here.
 That says something in itself.
 You got yourself here.”
-Lilan mic drop.
+Mic drop.

 I got myself to Hollywood.
 And I’ll do it again.
 This was such a learning experience for me.
 I came back to Austin, washed all my tear-stained clothes, and sulked.
 Then, I brushed myself off and started developing the idea for Pretty Funny Girl.